A Student Allegedly Shot And Killed His Parents In The College Dorms And Police Are Trying To Find Him

 Campus officials are working with nearby police departments and state law enforcement as they search for James Eric Davis Jr., who was described as "armed and dangerous."

-Officers were conducting door-to-door checks in the area surrounding the university until dark to search for the suspect, officials said.
+Officers were conducting door-to-door checks in the area surrounding the university until Friday night, officials said.

-Davis Jr., was described as being 5 feet, 10 inches tall and about 135 pounds.
-He was last seen wearing mustard yellow jeans and a blue hoodie.
-Klaus said police found clothing along a railroad track, but have been unable to verify whether it belonged to him.
+Just past 1 a.m.
+Saturday morning, Central Michigan University announced Davis Jr. had been taken into custody.

 Advertisement

+Davis Jr. was spotted in the north end of the university just past midnight, university officials said in a statement.
+Police were called and he was taken into custody.

-Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) are also assisting authorities.
+Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) also responded to assist authorities in the investigation.

 At a press conference, Lt.
 Larry Klaus of the Central Michigan Police Department said there didn't appear to be any danger to students or staff, but that everyone on the campus was being asked to "shelter in place."